reinhart1010/nix/docs/en/common/swig.md

 layout: page
 title: common/swig (English)
 description: "Generate bindings between C/C++ code and various high level languages such as JavaScript, Python, C#, and more."
-content_hash: f39f555156240b05adf9d8d8666251a00655c67e
+content_hash: 5ed5771415db7774e5eb04356baece509823d710
-last_modified_at: 2023-11-12
+last_modified_at: 2024-02-15
 tldri18n_status: 2
 ---
 # swig

 Generate bindings between C/C++ code and various high level languages such as JavaScript, Python, C#, and more.
-It uses special .i or .swg files to generate the bindings (C/C++ with SWIG directives, then outputs a C/C++ file that contains all the wrapper code needed to build an extension module.
+It uses special `.i` or `.swg` files to generate the bindings (C/C++ with SWIG directives, then outputs a C/C++ file that contains all the wrapper code needed to build an extension module.
 More information: <http://www.swig.org>.

 - Generate a binding between C++ and Python: